soccin/ChIP-seq/RESULTS.md

 and a file that counts the coverage for each sample within these combined peaks
 - macs/peaks_raw_fcCounts.txt

+_chipSeq/qc_: QC report/plots for ChIP related QC.

+- qcChIPSeq_PROJECT-NUM_.xlsx - is a report for the total number of peaks found and the number of significant peaks.
+Low number of peaks could indicate an issue with the ChIP.

+- qcChIPSeq_PROJECT-NUM_.pdf - plots of the number/percentage of mapped reads that fall in MACS peaks and a PCA plot of the aggregate peak counts for the samples.

 _chipSeq/bw_:
 Normalized (to 10million reads) bigwig files for loading IP profiles into IGV [http://software.broadinstitute.org/software/igv/].